Frankpark/Toddler-Inspired-Reward-Transition/docs/index.md

     </figure>
 </div>

+These videos illustrate how agents perform under different reward schemes.
+Agents using the S2D (Sparse to Dense) reward transition strategy display more diverse and exploratory behaviors in the early stages, similar to agents with only sparse rewards.
+This exploration allows for more robust learning about the environment.
+As the dense rewards guide agents later in training, S2D agents demonstrate smoother and more efficient paths towards the goal, in contrast to the more limited exploration of agents with dense-only rewards.

+The trajectories show that S2D agents take the shortest and most direct paths toward the goal.
+While sparse-only agents explore more, and dense-only agents take straight paths, S2D provides a balance that leads to more efficient learning.
+The S2D reward transition helps agents maintain stable and effective trajectories by leveraging both exploration and exploitation, resulting in higher success rates and better generalization across different scenarios.

 ## Key findings
 - Transitioning from sparse-to-dense reward significantly improves learning outcomes, balancing exploration and exploitation to enhance success rates and sample efficiency.